Noricks/ECE438-Containerize/README.md

    - `Remove-AllContainers` to remove all ECE438 containers.
 4. You will be dropped into `/repo` in the containers.
 Use `ls` to discover your code.

+# ECE 438 containerized (Native Updated by Noricks)

+## Info
+- This repository is forked from [Metric-Void/ECE438-Containerize](https://github.com/Metric-Void/ECE438-Containerize).
+- Provide native python scripts (python >= 3.6), which are re-write from Metric-Void's PowerShell scripts.
+- Modified `ubuntu:16.04` to `ubuntu:22.04` to align with this year's requirement and one missing package.
+- This repo may update as the course/MPs progress.
+- Welcome for comments and issues.

+## WARNING: these updates are not checked with TAs yet

 ## Usage of Python Scripts

-0. Install Docker and run `python3 command.py --install` to create image
+0. Install Docker and run `python3 command.py --install` to create the image
 1. Clone your ECE 438 repository into the `repo/` folder.
 2. Use the scripts.
    - `python3 command.py --start ContainerID` Start a container.
 (You may want multiple containers.)
 Containers are numbered with IDs